Inspiring, community-led climate adaptation work around the globe.

 In the face of massive systems disruptions caused by a changing climate, the outbreak of COVID-19 added a catalyst to the disruption of the Village of Kake’s ability to provide food to its members.
 To combat this, The Kake Tribal Heritage Foundation was awarded a grant to implement a hydroponics program.

-Utilizes support brigades to assist food producers in a grassroots, farmer-to-farmer approach to share knowledge about agroecological farming and food sovereignty.
+Engages support brigades to help food producers share knowledge about agroecological farming and promote food sovereignty through a grassroots, farmer-to-farmer approach.

 “Our biggest goal with this hydroponics program is to be self-sustainable.
 During the pandemic, the biggest issue with our rural community was not having something as simple as a head of lettuce on the shelf for weeks,”